kaikoh95/Travel-Site-API/README.md

-# Template for SENG365 student repo
+# SENG365 student repo

-# Usage

-The files in this repo are required to implement the continuous deployment process for the 2017 SENG365 assignments.
-This repo is intended to be used as the `template-url` argument the `create-repos.js` script from the seng365/gitlab-setup repo, for example:

-`node create-repos.js --private-token=<your gitlab private token> --env=production --template-url=<this repo>`

-# Overview of the continuous deployment process
+## Overview of the continuous deployment process

 1. You hackity hack...
 2. You commit your changes to your git repo on `eng-git.canterbury.ac.nz`.